nuxencs/seasonpackarr/README.md

 The webhook action is enough.
 On success, seasonpackarr will:

 1. Parse the torrent for the real pack/folder name.
-2. Hardlink matching local episodes into the target season-pack path.
+2. Hardlink matching local episodes into the resolved qBittorrent destination.
 3. Add the torrent to qBittorrent using the configured save path/category/tags.
 4. Trigger a qBittorrent recheck if the torrent lands in `missingFiles`.
 5. Resume the imported torrent so only genuinely missing episodes download.